Good or great: Is your business website design international standard?

 When developing or designing a website, think big….chances are, if you play your cards right, you will get an even bigger audience than you first had in mind.
 You, therefore, need to design a business website that is easy to relate to, navigate and understand.

-So, what does it mean if your website design is described as international standard?
+So, what does it mean if your website design is described as an international standard?

 Web design standards refer to ‘a set of rules that web designers follow, knowing that they align with visitors expectations’.
 They are guidelines for clarity and usability.
 Therefore, in order to answer the question of whether your website is good or great, you need to first ask yourself is my business website responding to what my target audience expects?
 If you are able to get a positive answer, you’re on the right track!
 And, this will determine whether your business website is just good, or whether you’re rubbing shoulders with the creative players in the website game.